solta-dev/gentity/README.md

 - [x] Insert multiple rows at one query
 - [x] Update one row
 - [x] Delete one row
-- [ ] TODO: Delete multiple rows at one query
+- [x] Delete multiple rows at one query
 - [x] Fetch rows by simple query
 - [x] Fetch all rows of table
 - [x] Fetch row by all values of unique index